EetuReijonen/gogeta-jl-blog/index.md

 # Gogeta.jl blog

-This page shows experiments done with the [Gogeta.jl](https://github.com/gamma-opt/Gogeta.jl) package.
+This page shows experiments done with the [Gogeta.jl](https://github.com/gamma-opt/Gogeta.jl) package and small research articles related to it.

 ### [Relaxing walk - limiting the number of samples](relaxing-walk.md)